FREE delivery when you Subscribe

 It's these same fatty acids that give us lovely hair, along with the vitamin E content in pumpkin seeds, can also contribute to our skin health.
 They help in maintaining skin moisture, reducing inflammation, and protecting the skin from harmful free radicals.
 Therefore, consuming pumpkin seeds regularly can help to give your skin a more youthful, hydrated, and radiant appearance!

-Help you regulate cholestrol
+Help you regulate cholesterol

-How many of us see the GP for our post-40 check up with a bit of a worry around the old cholestrol markers?
+How many of us see the GP for our post-40 check up with a bit of a worry around the old cholesterol markers?
 Phytosterols are naturally occurring compounds found in pumpkin seeds, and according to research, they can help lower LDL (the 'bad' one) cholesterol levels.
 Reducing LDL cholesterol plays a significant role in preventing heart disease, especially for those of us who are post-menopausal women and may be at a heightened risk.

 Make your bones stronger